 Imagine 100,000 solar roofs in the next decade

 It's the 21st century.
-So why do we still get so much of our energy from dirty and dangrous energy sources of the past, like coal and oil, which pollute our air, threaten the health of our kids and fuel global warming?
+So why do we still get so much of our energy from dirty and dangerous energy sources of the past, like coal and oil, which pollute our air, threaten the health of our kids and fuel global warming?
 Instead, we should be doing all we can to promote clean energy sources—like solar, which is abundant in New Mexico.
 We have a plan to put up 100,000 solar roofs in New Mexico by 2020.
-Thats 100,000 homes powered by pollution-free energy that never runs out, only gets cheaper in time and creates jobs here in New Mexico.
+That's 100,000 homes powered by pollution-free energy that never runs out, only gets cheaper over time and creates jobs here in New Mexico.

 Big Oil and King Coal stand in the way

 New Mexico has the second greatest solar potential in the United States, receiving over 310 days of sunshine annually.
 Yet despite our massive solar potential, New Mexico ranks behind states like New Jersey in terms of solar production.
 We can and should be doing much more to fulﬁll our solar potential and shift away from dirty energy, but the oil and coal industries want to keep us hooked on their dirty and dangerous fuels, when we want to move forward.